 - Space Claims – When a new chassis is designed, engineers set aside space to ensure different engines, suspensions, and accessories have a place to call home in the same chassis for several future model years.
 Space claims for more than the three engines (Arctic Cat’s 600 racer, 800 two-stroke, and 1100 four-stroke) in the new Pro-Cross chassis would not be unusual.
 To our non-engineering eye, the Pro-Cross appears to have the “space” necessary to accommodate a “larger” engine.
 Furthermore, Yamaha could reap dividends by simplifying their chassis offerings.

-- Market Share – Arctic Cat and Yamaha are currently number three and four in terms of snowmobile market share.
+- Market Share – Arctic Cat and Yamaha are currently number three and four in terms of snowmobile market share (by dreher).
 Despite a growing off-road brand, Arctic Cat still relies heavily on the fiscal performance of their snowmobile division.
 If for some strange reason the number three and four players joined forces, they would both put themselves in a more powerful position within the industry.

 - Single Line Dealers – Yamaha, like many powersports manufacturers (especially Japanese builders) places a strong value on single line dealerships (a dealer who only carries one brand, regardless of the season).
 The value of the single line dealer is one of the reasons Yamaha continues to participate in the snowmobile business, despite having relatively small market share.
 It’s the same reason why Honda designed and manufactured a watercraft.
 What’s more, a partnership allows one or both snowmobile manufacturers to “stay in the game” with less investment.